pknipp/rotating-body/README.md

 [go to next section ("Rendering")](#3-d-rendering)

-The cuboid's rotation is characterized by a 3 x 3 "total" rotation matrix, which itself is the product of three simpler rotation matrices, each of which is parametrized by one of the three Euler angles.
-Below are the simpler rotation matrices, first for rotation about the *z*-axis and second for rotation about the *x*-axis.:
+The instantaneous value of the cuboid's rotation is characterized by a 3 x 3 "total" [rotation matrix](https://en.wikipedia.org/wiki/Rotation_matrix#Basic_rotations), which itself is the product of three simpler rotation matrices], each parametrized by one of the three Euler angles.
+Below are the simpler rotation matrices, first for rotation about the *z*-axis (used twice) and second for rotation about the *x*-axis (used once).:
 ```
 const zRot = th => {
     let [c, s] = [Math.cos(th), Math.sin(th)];